jaypopat/jaypopat/README.md

 💼 I am actively seeking internship opportunities to gain practical experience and work on exciting projects.

-🌱 Additionally, I am learning more about Artificial Intelligence and Blockchain and I am eager to explore the potential these technologies have for shaping the future.
+🌱 Additionally, I am learning more about Blockchain and I am eager to explore the potential these technologies have for shaping the future.

 ## 💻Tech Stack